Lovesac (LOVE)

 12. Is Now The Time To Buy Lovesac?

-Lovesac isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its Forecasted free cash flow margin suggests the company will ramp up its investments next year.
+Lovesac’s business quality ultimately falls short of our standards.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its low free cash flow margins give it little breathing room.
 And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its operating margins reveal poor profitability compared to other consumer discretionary companies.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.